Schistosoma mansoni: History

 The intermediate hosts Biomphalaria snails are estimated to originate in South America 95–110 million years ago.
 But the parasites Schistosoma originated in Asia.
 In Africa, the progenitor species evolved into modern S. mansoni and S. haematobium around 2–5 million years ago.

 A German physician Theodor Maximillian Bilharz was the first to discover the parasite in 1851, while working at Kasr el-Aini Hospital, a medical school in Cairo.
 Bilharz recovered them from autopsies of dead soldiers, and noticed two distinct parasites.
 He described one of them as Distomum haematobium (now S. haematobium) in 1852, but failed to identify the other.
 In one of his letters to his mentor Karl Theordor von Siebold, he mentioned some of the eggs were different in having terminal spines while some had lateral spines.
 Terminal-spined eggs are unique to S. haematobium, while lateral spines are found only in S. mansoni.
-Bilharz also noted that the adult flukes were different in anatomy and number eggs they produced.
+Bilharz also noted that the adult flukes were different in anatomy and number of eggs they produced.
 He introduced the terms bilharzia and bilharziasis for the name of the infection in 1856.
 A German zoologist David Friedrich Weinland corrected the genus name to Schistosoma in 1858; and introduced the disease name as schistosomiasis.

 The species distinction was first recognised by Patrick Manson at the London School of Hygiene & Tropical Medicine.
 Manson identified lateral-spined eggs in the faeces of a colonial officer earlier posted to the West Indies, and concluded that there were two species of Schistosoma.
 An Italian-British physician Louis Westenra Sambon gave the new names Schistosomum haematobium and Schistosomum mansoni in 1907, the latter to honour Manson.
 Sambon only gave partial description using a male worm.
 In 1908, a Brazilian physician Manuel Augusto Pirajá da Silva gave a complete description of male and female worms, including the lateral-spined eggs.
 Pirajá da Silva obtained specimens from three necropsies and eggs from 20 stool examinations in Bahia.
 He gave the name S. americanum.
 The species identity was confirmed in 1907 by British parasitologist Robert Thomson Leiper, identifying the specific snail host, and distinguishing the egg structure, thereby establishing the life cycle.